 While it’s not a huge amount of traffic, the clicks had strong bottom of funnel intent which led to a few dozen conversions.
 Considering these are all high-intent keywords, we could have expected to pay at least $3 CPC for each of those clicks if we were playing the Adwords route, that would have cost us $4,500 in paid traffic.

 What I love about Ahrefs is that you can see when your pages start to rank for certain keywords well in advance of any click-based evidence in Google Analytics.
-I think it starts measuring at position 100.
+It starts measuring at position 100, but then again, so does Google Search Console.
+And that’s completely free 😉

 Thoughts on backlinks